Full Reference Config#

 metadata:

-# Name that will prefix device plugin, node-labeller and metrics-exporter pods
+# Name of the DeviceConfig CR.
+Note that the name of device plugin, node-labeller and metric-exporter pods will be prefixed with

 name: gpu-operator

-# Namespace where the GPU Operator and its components will run
+namespace: kube-amd-gpu # Namespace for the GPU Operator and it's components

 spec: